 While this is near the same price as the Yamaha, it’s not a solid-top guitar.
 The laminate means it will be less prone to humidity and warping issues, but it does mean the tone won’t be as impressive.

 Some reviewers said they had issues with the action straight out of the box.
 Again, this is to be expected.
 If you have any issues, you’re still looking at just a $10-20 easy fix at a local shop.

 There’s no top strap screw on the neck joint.
 If you’re planning on playing standing up, you might want to look into options like neck ties and headstock clips.

 Top Guitars Under $500

 At the upper end of the budget range, you’ll notice some big quality upgrades!
-While most acoustics under $200-$300 have laminated wood construction, those closer to the $500 mark often have solid wood tops-spruce, pine, maple, or cedar.
+While most acoustics under $200-$300 have laminated wood construction, those priced at a few hundred dollars more often have solid wood tops-spruce, pine, maple, or cedar.
 Solid tops offer much better tone, as well as looks!

 These also have better hardware, with upgraded tuners, frets, and pins.
 Plus, you’ll have more of a range of woods and body styles to choose from, giving you the chance to find a personal, unique instrument that’s suited just to your taste!
 Perfect for experienced players on a budget, or learners who are ready to graduate from their first instruments to something that sounds and looks as good as they’re about to be!

-One of our favorite acoustics in the Under $500 category is the Seagull S6.
+One of our favorite acoustics in this category is the Seagull S6.